 I have had several posts about procrastination and the stress of having to manage it.
-No one deserves to deal with procrastination.
-That is, only if they’ve taken any step to overcome it.
-In this post, I will be taking a different route.
+No one deserves to deal with this and many more challenges.
+You deserve better if you’ve taken several steps to overcome this challenge.
+In this post, we will be looking at the issue of procrastination from another perspective.

 - What if we have been fighting the wrong problem?